-The statements in this prospectus under the sections "Risk Factors--If we fail to adequately protect or enforce our intellectual property rights or secure rights to patents of others, the value of such rights would diminish" and "Business--Patents and Proprietary Information" and other references in this prospectus to U.S. patent matters have been reviewed and approved by Pollock, Vande Sande & Amernick, R.L.L.P., our patent counsel, as experts on such matters and are included in this prospectus in reliance upon that review and approval.
+The statements in this prospectus under the sections "Risk Factors--We may fail to adequately protect or enforce our intellectual property rights or secure rights to third-party patents" and "Business--Patents and Proprietary Information" and other references in this prospectus to U.S. patent matters have been reviewed and approved by Pollock, Vande Sande & Amernick, R.L.L.P., our patent counsel, as experts on such matters and are included in this prospectus in reliance upon that review and approval.